Azure/aks-baseline-windows/Scenarios/AKS-Secure-Baseline-PrivateCluster/Terraform/05-win-network-lz.md

 # Create the Landing Zone Network

 The following will be created:
-* Resource Group for Landing Zone Neworking (lz-networking.tf)
+* Resource Group for Landing Zone Networking (lz-networking.tf)
 * Route Table (lz-networking.tf)
 * Peering of Hub and Spoke Networks (hub-spoke-peering.tf)
 * Private DNS Zones (dns-zones.tf)